hal/elemento/testsuite/README.md

 ### Annotation Processor

-The annotation processor picks up all classes which contain methods annotated with `org.junit.Test`.
+There's an annotation processor which picks up all classes containing methods annotated with `org.junit.Test`.
 For each test class a wrapper is generated which calls the class under test and logs the progress and outcome on the test page:

 ```java
 /*